PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 4. Copy the generated code snippet directly below `function launch:OnInit()` in `./src/Launch.lua`.
 5. Start Path of Building Community
 6. Attach the debugger

+#### Miscellaneous tips
+If you're on windows, consider downloading [git for windows](https://git-scm.com/downloads) and installing git bash.
+Git bash comes with a variety of typical linux tools such as grep that can make navigating the code base much easier.

+If you're using linux you can run the `./runtime/Path{space}of{space}Building.exe` executable with wine.
+You will need to provide a valid wine path to the emmy lua debuger directory.

 ## Testing